• Skip to main content

 • Can handle up to 600V and 10A, which should exceed the needs of an average home DIYer.

-Though it is a bit pricey (around $150 at Amazon), but with its 3 year warranty and reputation for building DMMs with quality components, Fluke 117 is an excellent investment.
+Though it is a bit pricey (used to be around $150 but due to supply chain issues, it is now $240 at Amazon), but with its 3 year warranty and reputation for building DMMs with quality components, Fluke 117 is an excellent investment.
 I personally own and use Fluke 117.

 # 2 Lots of Extra Features – Klein Tools MM6000 Electrician’s Multimeter